 We are a family friendly hotel and look forward to welcoming you and your children for an enjoyable stay on the stunning coast here in Suffolk.
-Take your pick from a vast array of activity ideas the whole family is sure to enjoy:
+Take your pick from a vast array of activity ideas and attractions for a great day out that the whole family is sure to enjoy:

 Action and AdventureBoating at Thorpeness Mearethemeareatthorpeness.co.uk